 The class has an enrollment limit, and there is an application process for the course.
 To get the most out of the experience, we recommend that students have prior programming experience.
 Don’t worry too much about the application; we mostly want to make sure that you’re a good fit for the class and see what projects you are interested in.

-Applications for IAP 2020 are not yet open.
+Applications for IAP 2020 are closed.

 Looking for other ways to get involved?
 Please email us!